-Talk with your doctor if you have concerns about any pain, redness, or swelling you experience after using Emgality.
+Talk with your doctor if you have concerns about any pain, redness, deepening of skin color, or swelling you experience after using Emgality.

 Some people may have an allergic reaction to Emgality.
 This can happen right away, or it can happen several days after the drug is taken.

 Symptoms of a mild allergic reaction can include:

 - flushing (warmth, swelling, redness, or deepening of skin color)

 A more severe allergic reaction is rare but possible.
 Symptoms of a severe allergic reaction can include swelling under your skin, typically in your eyelids, lips, hands, or feet.
 They can also include swelling of your tongue, mouth, or throat, which can cause trouble breathing.

 Call your doctor right away if you have an allergic reaction to Emgality.
 But if you think you’re having a medical emergency, call 911 or your local emergency number.

 Find answers to some commonly asked questions about Emgality.